disneystreaming/smithy4s/modules/docs/markdown/06-guides/dynamic.md

 2. **Build** a [semantic Smithy model](https://smithy.io/2.0/spec/model.html), which is roughly a graph of shapes that refer to each other
 3. **Generate** files for each relevant shape in the model (e.g. a service, a structure, an enum...), including metadata ([services](../05-design/03-services.md) and [schemas](../05-design/02-schemas.md)).

 Then, there's the **runtime** part.
-Let's say you're building a HTTP client - in that case, what you see as a Smithy4s user is:
+Let's say you're building an HTTP client - in that case, what you see as a Smithy4s user is:

 ```scala